SAP/spartacus-docs/_pages/dev/features/store-locator.md

 ## Overview

-Customers are able to view all physical stores on the map, and find the nearest ones based on their current location.
+Customers can view all physical stores on the map, and find the nearest ones based on their current location.

 There are following ways to navigate store list: